mzanoni/Balto/README.md

 }
 ```

-A default implementation is a class with the same name as the interface (minus the I) that lives in the exact same namespace and assembly as the interface.

-Balto also support simple installers, so keep the `Startup`-class light.
+Balto also support simple installers to keep the `Startup`-class light.
 Use with an `IServiceCollection` instance:

 ```
 services.Install(install => install